PoisotLab/ms_network_prediction/manuscript.md

 Interactions are a key element of the functional role of a species, which should be considered for the evaluation of species recovery for the development of an IUCN Green List of recovered species or similar [@Akcakaya2018QuaSpe].

+The scope od this paper is not to provide a complete overview of the the state of predictive network ecology but rather to present a workflow (**roadmap?**) of *how* to move through the predictive modelling process.
+We place an emphasis on how we can use (and capitalise on) modern machine learning techniques as well as the various components and aspects of network structure and interactions that we should focus our attention on, especially within a spatial context.
+This workflow is illustrated by a data-driven example whereby we construct a metaweb of host-parasite interactions across space.

 # Proof-of-Concept